-Cankerworms are pests that threaten the health of trees in Durham, and throughout the United States.
-You have probably seen these little green inchworms in the fall (Alsophilia pometaria) and spring (Paleacrita vernata).
-They fall from trees covering sidewalks, cars, and people.
-Aside from being inconvenient, both types of cankerworms feed on leaves of trees and shrubs, weakening plants and increasing their susceptibility to pests and environmental stressors such as drought and heat.
+Cankerworms are pests that threaten the health of trees in Durham and throughout the United States.
+You have probably seen these little, green inchworms falling on threads from trees in the Spring covering sidewalks, cars, and people.
+Aside from being inconvenient, cankerworms feed on leaves of trees and shrubs, weakening plants and increasing their susceptibility to pests and environmental stressors such as drought and heat.

 Cankerworms have reached outbreak levels over the last few years in Durham.
 This abundance is partially due to the cankerworm’s affinity for over mature willow oaks, like those that line the streets of Durham’s neighborhoods.
 The cankerworm’s extensive feeding leaves Durham trees even more vulnerable to dying.